fnproject/tutorials/basics/UsingRuntimeContext/README.md

-# Using the Fn RuntimeContext with Java Functions
+# Using the Fn RuntimeContext with Functions
 In addition to the normal variables you use in function creation, Fn allows you to pass variable data, created by you, into your function.
 This data, along with other automatically generated information, is converted into environment variables and made available to your function's runtime context.
 This tutorial covers how to set your own variables and use them in a function.

 ## Function Scenario
-In this tutorial, you create a `java-cfg-fn` function that displays configuration data passed to the function.
+In this tutorial, you create a `cfg-fn` function that displays configuration data passed to the function.
 For the example, let's use some database information that we might need in a function.

 * `DB_HOST_URL` displays the hostname and path to the database.
 * `DB_USER` is the user name used to connect to the database.